richard-vh/nifi-hol/step-by-step-guides/Section 2: AI Assisted Telco Use Case 1 - Quality of Service.md

 ## Interacting with Kafka via Flink SQL

-### Stage 9: To access the Flink Streaming SQL Console
+### Lab 9: To access the Flink Streaming SQL Console

 - Navigate to the Control Page Home Page.
 - Go to the "Management Console."